minombreesjeff/darwin_env/MySQL/mysql/support-files/MacOSX/ReadMe.txt

 icon.
 This launches the Mac OS X Package Installer, which will guide you through the installation of MySQL.

-Due to a bug in the Mac OS X package installer, you may sometimes see this error message in the destination disk selection dialog:
+Due to a bug in the Mac OS X package installer, you may see this error message in the destination disk selection dialog:

      You cannot install this software on this disk. (null)